GaloisInc/pirate/demos/camera_demo/README.md

 The `--out_dir` and `--out_count` options apply to the `--filesystem` frame processor.

-Uses the left and right arrow keys on the keyboard for input and displays to an XWindow screen for output.
-The sliding window filter is applied.
-The sliding window is controlled by the keyboard.

-Additional constraints:

-The `--monochrome` filter only works on `yuyv` image types.
-It is an example of a filter that is applied on the raw camera data.

-The `--threshold` option applies to the `--color_track` frame processor.

-The `--sliding` filter only works on the `--xwindows` frame processor.

-The `--out_dir` and `--out_count` options apply to the `--filesystem` frame processor.

 ## Playback MPEG-TS streamer

 The following playback settings introduce minimal latency: